Carmen (1983 film): Critical reception

-Awards
+Awards and nominations

 The film won the BAFTA Award for Best Foreign Language Film.
-It was entered into the 1983 Cannes Film Festival where it won the Technical Grand Prize and the award for Best Artistic Contribution.
-It was nominated for the Academy Award for Best Foreign Language Film.
+It was submitted to the 1983 Cannes Film Festival, where it received the Technical Grand Prize and the award for Best Artistic Contribution.
+Additionally, it earned nominations for the Academy Award for Best Foreign Language Film, the 1984 César Awards for Best Foreign Film, and the 1984 Golden Globe Award for Best Foreign Language Film.